 After your surgery, you can expect some discomfort from the surgical site.
 This is highly variable among patients and is also dependent upon the location of your surgery.
 Some areas are more sensitive than others.
-You may receive a prescription pain medication to help alleviate post-surgical discomfort.
-Always start with extra strength Tylenol first, if you can take Tylenol.
-Avoid any aspirincontaining products.
+We strongly advise ice application following surgery to prevent and reduce discomfort and swelling.
+Always start with Ibuprofen and extra strength Tylenol first, if you can take these medications.
+Avoid any aspirin- containing products.